yostane/openidc_intro/README.md

 OIDC does not define new protocols for every aspect of the identification.
 Instead, it relies on OAuth 2, which is a framework that defines how a user can get access to resources, and adds a layer that allows to identify the user and a to provide basic information about him.

 > (Identity, Authentication) + OAuth 2.0 = OpenID Connect

+Since some OIDC and OAuth 2 terms are different, the following sections use OIDC terms.
+I will try to indicate the differences between OIDC and OAuth 2 when possible.
+Rest assured anyway, there will be a section dedicated to OAuth 2.

 The next section explains a typical OIDC scenario.